 Do you have small teeth that just look out of place in your smile?
 Do these teeth make you feel self-conscious?
 If so, then we can help.
-Correcting peg laterals and other small teeth can make a big difference in the appearance in your smile and in your self-confidence.
+Correcting peg laterals and other small teeth can make a big difference in the appearance of your smile and in your self-confidence.

-Causes of Small Teeth
+Causes of Peg Lateral Teeth

 There are two primary causes of small teeth.
 The tooth may be a deciduous tooth (“baby tooth”) that wasn’t lost, or it may be an underdeveloped tooth.
 Both conditions are genetic, so if your parents had them, it’s likely you will too.
 In fact, peg laterals are dominant, so if either of your parents had them, you can have them.